 3- Board Width – Another wood flooring style consideration is plank size or board width.
 There are virtually hundreds of options of wood floor widths to choose from.
 Typically sizes range from 2 1/4″ up to 11″.
 Just as with finishes, choosing the width that best fits your decor plan will help you eliminate wood floor options that may or may not come in that specific size.

-4- Wood Floor Species – Hardwood flooring, engineered hardwood and even laminate flooring comes in many different species.
+4- Wood Floor Species – Hardwood flooring, engineered hardwood, and even laminate flooring comes in many different species.
 Each species of wood flooring provides a different base color, design pattern and overall look (Oak, Birch, Maple, etc).
 In addition, the varying hardness of a specific wood flooring species plays a role in its suitability for various installation applications based on the species hardness and overall durability.
 See hardwood hardness examples.

-5- Environmental Application – Ask yourself about the conditions that you are going to be not only installing your new wood flooring, but the daily environment that your wood flooring will exist in.
+5- Environmental Application – Ask yourself about the conditions that you are going to be not only installing your new wood flooring but the daily environment that your wood flooring will exist in.
 For example, if you have small children, active dogs, high traffic areas may require a more resilient wood flooring type.
 Other considerations such as available natural light, moisture areas such as bathrooms or basements could also impact color or composite preferences.

 6- Sustainability – Finally, consider your green requirements for your new wood flooring.
 Are you looking for highly sustainable green flooring options such as bamboo wood floors, or will lower impact environmentally friendly engineered hardwood flooring.
-Both are considered to be more Green friendly options over traditional solid hardwood flooring.
+Both are considered to be more Green friendly options over the traditional solid hardwood flooring.

 Now that you know some of the considerations that will help guide you in your wood floor selection process, you also need to know one more important thing.
 You are not in this alone.
 Our professional design team is here to help you make your crucial wood flooring decision.
 Simply come to our home design center with a good idea of your preferences in some of the things we outline above, along with any color samples from your project and we will show you the best options for your hardwood floor project.